Childhood Lead Poisoning & Healthcare Providers

 The most reliable measure of a child’s blood lead is a venous test.
 Capillary draws may be used for screening, with the understanding that a capillary specimen can be contaminated by lead dust from a child’s hands.
 CDC does not recommend using a filter paper test, as it also can be contaminated by environmental lead.
 All capillary and filter paper results of ≥5 μg/dL should be repeated using a venous test collected into a lead-free tube.

-Click here to review Iowa Department of Public Health reporting requirements of blood lead level testing.
+Click here to review Iowa Health and Human Services reporting requirements of blood lead level testing.

 If a child has an elevated lead level, what should a health care provider do next?